 Sushi rice needs to be prepared on the day it’s being used, if it’s refrigerated the texture changes completely, it becomes too hard.
+The cup measurement for sushi rice refers to a standard 250ml cup, not the smaller cups that come with most rice cookers.

 Makes 5 cups